Updated January, 2023

-(Editor’s note: While the Orleans itself is open, the Medley Buffet remains closed – as it has since March of 2020.
+(Editor’s note: The Medley Buffet remains closed – as it has since March of 2020.
 If and when plans for a buffet re-opening are announced, we’ll update this article accordingly).

 After a $4.5 million dollar renovation of the former French Market Buffet, The Orleans Hotel & Casino opened its updated 22,000 square foot-plus Medley Buffet back a few years ago.